open/close all folders

 - Philbert also serves as nod towards networks increasing obsession with ratings grabbing prestige dramas and their anti heroes.
-As noted above, in particular it seems like a jab towards Amazons's Bosch which features a brooding detective in L.A living in a expensive house.
-Which is somewhat odd as unlike others other the nature (True Detective The Shield, etc).
-Bosch is more self aware of its tropes.
+As noted above, in particular it seems like a jab towards Amazon's Bosch which features a brooding detective in L.A. living in a expensive house.
+Which is somewhat odd as, unlike others of that nature (True Detective, The Shield, etc).
+Bosch is more self-aware of its tropes.

 - In season 5, Philbert's writer becomes a take that at shows that use True Art Is Incomprehensible as an excuse for what is otherwise crappy writing, making everything metaphorical or overly complex, while having little actual content or plotline.
 Diane later adds to this by saying that the show is meant as a deconstruction of toxic masculinity, but is actually using this as an excuse to bask in it shamelessly, which includes gratuitous sexual violence.

 - At the end of season 5, after the time keeping website leaves streaming, the aforementioned writer proposes just finding some other random website to host them.
 "Or if we're really desperate, TNT".

 - Tempting Fate: A dark historical joke in "Time's Arrow" where a young Beatrice laments on the then-recent assassination of civil rights activist Medgar Evers and later remarks "At least Evers' death means no one else will be assassinated this year, 1963.
 The FBI is on too high alert to let anything like that happen again."